 Virtually every marketing and business decision in these organizations is guided by data.

-If you can’t measure something, you really have little chance of improving it.
+After all, if you can’t measure something, you have little chance of improving it.

 - Selecting the right ecommerce key performance indicators (KPIs) and then tracking/measuring their corresponding metrics.

 - Ensuring that you have an analytics system in place to measure all of these metrics as accurately as possible.

 This guide is structured to cover the most vital ecommerce metrics at each stage of the sales funnel of an ecommerce business and their customers’ lifecycle.